mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ## Cluster manipulation operations

-Starting with MaxScale 2.2.1, MariaDB Monitor supports replication cluster modification.
-The operations implemented are:
+MariaDB Monitor can perform several operations that modify the replication topology.
+The supported operations are:

 - [failover](#failover), which replaces a failed primary with a replica
+- [failover-safe](#failover-safe), which replaces a failed primary with a replica only if no data is clearly lost
 - [switchover](#switchover), which swaps a running primary with a replica
 - [switchover_force](#switchover-force), which swaps a running primary with a replica, ignoring most errors